Citation, DOI & article data

 Bladder exstrophy (also known as ectopia vesicae) refers to a herniation of the urinary bladder through an anterior abdominal wall defect.
 The severity of these defects is widely variable.

-The estimated incidence of bladder exstrophy is 1:10,000-50,000 live births 4,6.
-There is a recognised male predilection with a male to female ratio of ~3:1 6 .
+The estimated incidence of bladder exstrophy is 1:10,000-50,000 live births 3,5.
+There is a recognized male predilection with a male to female ratio of ~3:1 6.
 Most cases are sporadic.

-It is thought to be caused by a developmental defect of the cloacal membrane which results in a subsequent eversion of the bladder mucosa.
-This then protrudes out like the mass like lesion.
+Bladder exstrophy is thought to be caused by a developmental defect of the cloacal membrane which results in a subsequent eversion of the bladder mucosa.
+This then protrudes out as a mass-like lesion.

 - extension of the bladder defect into the urethra